<?xml version="1.0" encoding="UTF-8"?>

 Someone currently in state custody and anyone with a conviction on their record can potentially <a href="https://www.dps.arkansas.gov/crime-info-support/arkansas-crime-information-center/community-information/victims-information/the-clemency-process/" data-wpel-link="external" target="_blank" rel="noopener noreferrer">apply for clemency</a>, but they will generally need to be patient.
 The Governor has the authority to grant a reprieve, commute a sentence or outright pardon someone for a prior criminal conviction.
 It can take a while to obtain a review by the Governor.

-Seeking a pardon or clemency from the governor requires careful preparation.
+Seeking a pardon or clemency from the Governor requires careful preparation.
 Securing appropriate legal support can increase someone's chances of obtaining justice after an inappropriate criminal conviction.]]></content>

 </entry>